Kim Gun-mo

-Kim Gun-mo (Korean: 김건모; born January 13, 1968) is a South Korean singer-songwriter, who is considered the country's most successful musical artist of the 1990s.
+Kim Gun-mo (Korean: 김건모; born January 13, 1968) is a South Korean singer-songwriter who is considered the country's most successful musical artist of the 1990s.
 His 1995 album, Wrongful Meeting, previously held the Guinness World Record for the best-selling album of all time in South Korea.
 Since his debut in 1992, Kim has released 13 full-length albums and has won numerous awards, including Album of the Year at the Golden Disc Awards for three consecutive years from 1994 to 1996.
 In 2011, he received a presidential commendation from the South Korean government for his contributions to popular culture.

 Early life

 Kim was born on January 13, 1968, in Busan, South Korea.
 He was interested in music from a young age and started playing the piano when he was four years old.
-He attended elementary school, middle school, and high school in Seoul and graduated from Seoul Institute of the Arts.
+He attended elementary, middle, and high school in Seoul and graduated from Seoul Institute of the Arts.
 He served in the South Korean Navy in the late 1980s.